-In my opinion, the living with less lifestyle will soon become a necessity all around the world and why more and more people prefer to give up on their material possessions, leave their big houses and travel with a single bag on their back.
+In my opinion, the living with less lifestyle will soon become a necessity all around the world.
+More and more people start to realize that their huge houses and their closets full of clothes are not bringing the joy they wished.
+That’s why, more and more people prefer to give up on their material possessions, leave their big houses, and start traveling the world with nothing more than single bag on their back.

-If you, too, like many other people around the globe, are feeling depressed and overwhelmed by all the noise blocking your feelings and all the clutter taking up your physical and mental space, then, learning about the minimalist lifestyle can change your life in a good direction.
-Are you ready to dive deep into the realms of minimalism?
-Ok, let’s go…
+If you, too, like many other people around the globe, feel depressed and overwhelmed by all the noise blocking your feelings and all the clutter taking up your physical and mental space, then, learning about the minimalist lifestyle can steer your life in the desired direction.

 1. The Future